fkbenjamin/solana_keygen/README.md

 go run main.go -r
 ````

-It will create a keypair.json named after the address of the recovered key.
+It will ask you to enter your mnemonic and create a keypair.json named after the address of the recovered key.